ipfs/ipfs-blog/src/_blog/shipyard-hello-world.md

   <tr></tr>
 </table>

+We have an extensive [initiative roadmap](https://ipshipyard.com/initiative-roadmap) and are eager to get more input from the developer community.
+To shout out just a few ideas we’re working on:

+* [Reliable, decentralized, and verified retrieval of CIDs](https://ipshipyard.com/initiative-roadmap/reliable-decentralized-and-trustless-browser-fetching-of-ipfs-content) (content identifiers) in browsers.
+The idea is to allow web browsers to fetch CIDs in a verifiable and trustless manner without being vulnerable to centralized chokepoints.
+You can participate and follow along with this work in the [IPFS dApps Working Group](https://lu.ma/ipfs-dapps).
+* [IPFS for pioneers](https://ipshipyard.com/initiative-roadmap/ipfs-for-pioneers-enable-building-interoperable-ipfs-systems-using-http-protocols).
+We aim to enable the building of interoperable IPFS systems using extremely minimal HTTP-based protocols so that building IPFS-compatible tooling in something like Python (that doesn’t have much IPFS or libp2p tooling today) is super easy and appealing.
+* [Self-service tooling for debugging IPFS request handling](https://ipshipyard.com/initiative-roadmap/self-service-tooling-for-debugging-ipfs-request-handling).
+The idea here is that a user can hit a Boxo-based HTTP gateway and if they experience an error, get a link to download an IPFS request trace.
+They can then use easy tooling locally or centrally hosted to pinpoint the issue.

+**About Shipyard**
 IPFS is a big project with big ambitions of being the essential content addressing layer for the next generation of the internet.
 That ecosystem comes with a sprawling set of resources that IPFS users today depend on in some way, including:

 * People and expertise